- Columbus School of Law, Catholic University of America JD (1992)

 Michael A. Refolo

-Mike is a partner and chair of the firm's Business Group.
+Mike is a partner in the firm's Business Group.
 His practice focuses on business law, including securities, mergers and acquisitions, banking and in the drafting and review of business contracts.
 He represents companies in all stages, from emerging and developing companies to family-owned businesses to publicly held companies, both as general counsel and in specialized transactions.

 Mike represents a broad spectrum of industries, including banking, e-commerce, energy, entertainment, insurance, dental practices, veterinary practices, manufacturing, software, and wholesale distribution.
 Mike serves as outside general counsel for many businesses located throughout Massachusetts.
 He often participates as counsel in Board meetings for larger businesses.